redhousestudio/redhousestudio.github.io/termsmix.md

 I can help with the production of the tracks if I think I can contribute something essential.
 I will share my thoughts and you can decide if we'll make them audible.
 I can re-amp your synths, use analog filters, distortion, add bass, guitar, synths, or rhythm/groove programming, anything needed to make for maximum impact.

 I put the mixes on [StackTune](https://stacktune.com) (private) so you can hear the progress and comment on it.
+It's a great tool to compare different versions and you can comment on the time line (or a time region) for clear communication.
+Take a look at their home page to get an overview of the features.
-I can send you mix files if you want, but please be aware that old mixes on harddiscs might cause harmful mistakes and this online solution tries to prevent that.
-I will send you the finished and approved version.
+I can send you mix files if you want, but please be aware that old mixes on hard discs might cause harmful mistakes and this online solution tries to prevent that.

 It's only done when you say it's done.
 I will mix and tweak till everybody is happy.
 It is my absolute joy to help you get the best results from your recordings and I don't mind to keep tweaking to make sure all details are taken care of.
 If feedback rounds take much more time than normal I will notify you in advance and we'll think of a solution that works for both of us.